PlatformStories/boat-detector/README.md

 ## Comments/Recommendations

 + If precision is more important than recall then increase the threshold, and vice versa.
++ Increasing the size or linearity range will increase the run time, as more candidates are retrieved.
 + The required projection for the input images is UTM, due to the fact that candidate locations are derived based on geometrical properties such as size and elongation.
 + Boats that are attached to each other will most likely be lumped into one detection.
 + The wake of a boat will generally be included in the detection bounding box.